 That means that my artwork must be easily remembered on different platforms.

-I didn’t design it only for iTunes or Spotify.
+I didn’t design it only for Apple Podcast or Spotify.

 It was designed to look great on several platforms.